DiamondCoder02/nsfw-game-manager/readme.md

-# Hentai game manager ( 0.1.1.4 )
+# Hentai game manager ( 0.1.1.4 / 2024.12.20)

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/B0B0Z6MBI)

 Welcome to another game manager.
 The idea was simple, an easy to use manager that shows useful information and the newest infos about the stored games.

---_**Warning: I have only tested the program on windows and Linux.
-I will make it compatible with other OS later.**_--
+--_**Warning: I have only tested the program on windows and Arch Linux.
+I will make it compatible with other OS later if something is not correct.**_--

 ## Check the Wiki

+The project is not dead, I was just busy but check Notes.md

+"Old" wiki:
 <https://github.com/DiamondCoder02/nsfw-game-manager/wiki>

 ## Features